lorenzo-rovigatti/comp_bio_notes/all_atom.md

 \end{aligned}
 $$

 where $\epsilon$ sets the depth of the attractive well, $\sigma$ is the LJ diameter, $r_0$ is the position of the minimum of the Morse potential, and $a$ is linked to the curvature close to such a minimum.
+All those parameters are fixed to values that depend on the types of the interacting atoms.

 ### Electrostatic Interactions